Cinch RSNC Rulebook

 Beginner Sort is where beginners ride with beginners on 5 numbered head of cattle and 1 blank, or 10 numbered head of cattle and 1 blank depending on the cattle.

-**To qualify as a Beginner you must be a #1 Rated sorter that has not won 3 Average checks or $500 in Ranch Sorting or other cow horse competition.
+**To qualify as a Beginner you must be a #1 Rated sorter that has not won 3 Average checks in any classes or $500 in Ranch Sorting or other cow horse competition.
 A contestant will remain a Beginner until it is determined that his/her skill level merits a rating change, or until he/she wins 3 Average checks or $500 in RSNC events; at which time they will be automatically moved prior to the next event.

 PRODUCERS HAVE THE OPTION OF OFFERING A BEGINNER RANCH HAND OR A BEGINNER SORT.